-Realizing the Value of Cloud
+Realizing the value of cloud

 When I was a child, I loved visiting my grandparents’ farm.
 My grandma had an amazing raspberry patch.
 She would send us out with a hoe to weed the patch and as a bonus we got to pick and eat as many raspberries as we wanted after each row was finished.
-Out of this experience came a family saying, “Hoe to the end of the row” that brought on new meaning to me over the years: to get the greatest benefit, you have to finish what you start.
+Out of this experience came a family saying, “Hoe to the end of the row” that brought on new meaning to me over the years: to get the greatest benefit, you must finish what you start.

 Realizing the value of cloud to help transform your workforce is a lot like weeding that old raspberry patch.
 Migrating UC workloads to the cloud is the beginning step in a workforce transformation initiative.
 Connecting new cloud services and applications adds business value by streamlining essential collaborative workflows.

 This is the second part of a blog series on building and executing a successful strategy to transition enterprise unified communications (UC) and collaboration to the cloud.
 This time I will focus on workplace transformation and integration aspects of cloud solution delivery.
-Keep reading to catch an important product announcement.

 When you take UC and collaboration services to the cloud, you simultaneously expand and simplify your ability to add transformational collaboration features into processes, to accelerate time-sensitive workflows that increase profitability and differentiate you from competitors.

-Integration of Applications and Processes
+Integration of applications and processes

-What I’ve just described sounds simple, which is the way collaboration should be.
-But when you stop and think about this process in your business today, you might have shared document in a file-share application, which notifies contributors via email and requires use of a separate UC application for calling, messaging and meetings.
+What I have just described sounds simple, which is the way collaboration should be.
+But when you stop and think about this process in your business today, you might have a shared document in a file-share application, which notifies contributors via email and requires use of a separate UC application for calling, messaging and meetings.
 This forces employees into an endless cycle of context switching, between three or more applications, while actively collaborating on a document.

 Research shows that context switching, between multiple tasks, can reduce productivity by up to 40%, depending on the complexity of the tasks, the number of tasks and frequency of switching between them.
 When you multiply that productivity hit across your workforce, the benefits of integrating your cloud applications are obvious.